faithyeenxin/faithyeenxin/README.md

 - :seedling: I love learning and I am currently working on improving my second project named FridgeDaddy!

+ #### Feel free to check out project's I've completed by clicking on my repository and filtering for :star: STAR-ED :star_struck: repos!

 ---

 ### :hammer_and_wrench: Languages and Tools :